carrot-kpi/contracts/CONTRIBUTING.md

 # Contributing

-Carrot v1 contracts are developed using both Hardhat/Foundry in a hybrid project structure, so in order to contribute you need to first install Foundry locally.
+Carrot v1 contracts are developed using Foundry, so in order to contribute you need to first install Foundry locally.
+Check out
-Check out [this link](https://getfoundry.sh/) to easily install Foundry on your machine.
+[this link](https://getfoundry.sh/) to easily install Foundry on your machine.

-In order to install Hardhat and all the related dependencies you also need to run `yarn install`.

 Foundry manages dependencies using git submodules, so it's advised to use `git clone --recurse-submodules` when cloning the repo in order to have a